winsyi531/MSECG_PixelShuffle/README.md

 ## Usage

 ### ※ Training process:
-If you don't want to specify the setting with arguments, you can modify the "default" section in train.py, simply use
+If you don't want to set training with arguments, you can modify the "default" section in train.py, and simply use
 ```
 python train.py
 ```